ADR-0049: Trust-loop kill-switch convention (enabled_cb only, no config-only)¶

 - Related: ADR-0045 §12.2 (spec reference); ADR-0048 (relies on live kill for StagingBisectLoop).

-- Enforced by: Convention-check in code review;
+- Enforced by: tests/test_loop_kill_switch_completeness.py, tests/regressions/test_canonical_killswitch.py

 Context¶